wbv/not-overleaf/README.md

 readers (Evince, for me) will notice and will refresh your view automatically.

 If your PDF doesn't update, that's a good sign that PDFLaTex ran into an error.
-You'll need to run make on its own to see what happened, or check the terminal you were running the infinite loop of "make" in if you chose that option.
+You'll need to run check the terminal you were running the infinite loop of "make" in to see the error.
+To read the log more easily, pause the `make loop` and simply run `make` once.